Does color matter?

 Does it crack when it’s cold?

 Can I put in doors or windows?

 YES!
-Many customers will ask if you can provide a window or a door to shrink-wrap.
+Many customers will ask if we can provide a window or a door to shrink wrap.
 Zipper doors are one of the easiest and quickest ways to make this happen.
 Doors come in all shapes and sizes and are made of clear shrink-wrap with double reinforced stitched zippers.
 It is as easy as taping the door wherever it is needed and cutting out the wrap behind it to give access.
-For larger viewing or access doors, a custom made zipper door can be made, or a larger piece of clear shrink-wrap can be used to meet any specification.
+For larger viewing or access doors, a custom-made zipper door can be fashioned, or a larger piece of clear shrink wrap can be used to meet any specification.